Dental Retainers Lab from China

 • Be sure to keep the dental retainer in your mouth or in a designated container.
 Placing it elsewhere may result in accidental damage or misplacement.

-• Be sure to put your name and phone number on the braces, especially if they are worn in public.
+• Be sure to put your name and phone number on your retainer box, so it can be retrived if it gets lost.

 • Be sure to brush your teeth after every meal and before wearing braces.